CASCON 2025

 Mon 10 - Thu 13 November 2025

-Tue 11 Nov 2025 10:30 - 12:00 at Room 2 - Tutorials (TUT-14)
+Tue 11 Nov 2025 10:30 - 12:00 at Hall E - Tutorials (TUT-14)

 Large Language Models (LLMs) have demonstrated impressive capabilities in tasks such as code generation, completion, and repair.
 A recent trend involves designing agentic systems, where multiple LLM-powered agents collaborate to accomplish software engineering goals.
 These multi-agent setups have achieved state-of-the-art performance in several tasks, but their practical adoption faces significant challenges.
 In this tutorial, we will begin by introducing the foundations of agentic systems and their applications in software engineering.
 We will then broaden the discussion to cover critical aspects of code intelligence using LLMs and agentic systems that must be addressed for real-world deployment, including code comprehension, effective communication, security concerns, explainability, reasoning capabilities, and computational efficiency.
 Through this lens, we will analyze the current limitations of LLMs and agent-LLMs, highlighting gaps between academic progress and practical use.
 We will conclude with an interactive discussion of open research challenges and future directions.
-Attendees will leave with a clear understanding of the strengths and limitations of current LLM-based tools, as well as strategies for improving the reliability, efficiency, and usability of these systems in realworld software development workflows.
+Attendees will leave with a clear understanding of the strengths and limitations of current LLM-based tools, as well as strategies for improving the reliability, efficiency, and usability of these systems in real-world software development workflows.

 Tue 11 Nov